 Leadership, Advocacy, and Capacity Building

-• Continue to support and collaborate with the Pioneer Square Residents Council
+- Continue to collaborate with the Pioneer Square Residents Council and Circle the Square

-• Act as district representative on large-scale projects including ST3, the Waterfront Construction Project, and King County Civic Campus planning.
+- Act as district representative on large-scale projects including ST3, WOSCA, and King County Civic Campus Planning

 Business Development

-• Continue Inspiration Fund program to spur creative ideas for Pioneer Square
+- Allocate Inspiration Fund support to spur creative ideas for Pioneer Square

-• Focus on relationships with property owners and managers to steward changing tenant landscape
+- Focus on relationships with brokers and landlords to steward changing tenant landscape

 Communications/PR/Marketing